NeLy-EPFL/LiftPose3D/README.md

   liftpose3d_train(train_2d, test_2d, train_3d, test_3d, roots, target_sets)
   ```
   This will result in the same training as with the previous example.
 Currently we support train_3d and test_3d to have 1 or 3 dimensions.
   During training, liftpose3d will log minimal information, such as IO information or start of the network training.
-Furthermore it will write
+Furthermore it will write intermediate     results into the output folder.

 ## Inspecting the training